edgedelta/docs/docs/configuration/outputs.md

 ---
 description: >-
-  This document outlines the various Output types (Streaming, Triggers and Archives) supported by the Edge Delta agent, and how the outputs are configured.
+  This document is the landing page for Outputs with links to the Output types (Streaming, Triggers and Archives)
 ---

 # Outputs

 ## Overview

-You can use this document to learn about the configuration parameters available in a configuration file, specifically for **Outputs**.
+You can use this document to learn about the output types available to manage in a configuration file.

 An output tells the Edge Delta agent where to send collected and generated data, such as as metrics, patterns, alerts, etc.